Alex Murdaugh trial: What to know after the guilty verdict in the South Carolina double murder case

 Harpootlian claims that law enforcement was so convinced of Murdaugh's guilt from the start they ran a sloppy investigation focused only on Murdaugh as a possible suspect.
 The defense filed multiple motions to try to exclude various pieces of evidence or testimony, ranging from Murdaugh's alleged financial crimes to blood splatter examinations, from the trial and frequently question any law enforcement witnesses about the methods they used.

 Murdaugh's attorneys worked to poke holes in the prosecution's case against him.
-Murdaugh's son Buster testified, and then Murdaugh took the stand in his own defense starting Thursday, Feb.
-23. In testimony that stretched across two days, he denied hurting his wife and son but did admit to lying during the investigation and to financial impropriety.
+Murdaugh's son Buster testified, and then Murdaugh took the stand in his own defense.
+In testimony that stretched across two days, he denied hurting his wife and son but did admit to lying during the investigation and to financial impropriety.

 "I have lied many times, facts I can't deny," Murdaugh testified.
 "I would disagree I did all the time but I lied to people who trusted me."

-Note: This article has been updated to correct the spelling of attorney Richard Harpootlian's name.